Anchor Point Foundation

 The Anchor Point Foundation supports non-profit organizations who are doing innovative work in their communities.

 Brad is a long-time venture capitalist who has supported entrepreneurship in the for-profit sector and provides his expertise and leadership to non-profits.
 Amy is a writer and community leader who has been deeply involved in non-profit activity for two decades.

 In addition to long-term relationships with many organizations, the Anchor Point Foundation periodically makes a major commitment to a specific effort that we think is of particular and timely value.

-Brad has been an early stage investor and entrepreneur since 1987.
-Prior to co-founding Foundry Group, a venture capital firm, he co-founded Mobius Venture Capital and, prior to that, founded Intensity Ventures.
+Brad has been an early-stage investor and entrepreneur since 1987.
+Prior to co-founding Foundry, a venture capital firm, he co-founded Mobius Venture Capital and, prior to that, founded Intensity Ventures.
 Brad is also a co-founder of Techstars.

 Brad is a writer and speaker on the topics of venture capital investing and entrepreneurship.
-He’s written a number of books as part of the Startup Revolution series and writes the blogs Feld Thoughts and Venture Deals.
+He’s written a number of books as part of the Startup Revolution series and writes the blog Feld Thoughts.

-Amy co-founded and is a partner of Social Venture Partners Boulder County, which strengthens non-profits through grants and strategic consulting and emphasizes building the capacity and sustainability of organizations by bringing good business practice to good causes.
+Amy co-founded and is a partner of Social Venture Partners Boulder County, which strengthens non-profits through grants and strategic consulting and emphasizes building the capacity and sustainability of organizations.

 Amy is the co-author of Startup Life: Surviving and Thriving in a Relationship with an Entrepreneur with Brad.
-She occasionally blogs at http://anchorpoint.blogs.com/ and can be found on Twitter (@abatchelor) and Facebook (amy.batchelor).
+She occasionally blogs at http://anchorpoint.blogs.com/ and can be found on Twitter (@abatchelor).

 Amy graduated from Wellesley College in 1988 with a B.A. in Political Philosophy.
 Amy travels extensively and has spent time on every continent except Antarctica.